karl-akuoko/Chip8-Emulator-Cpp/README.md

 * **Memory Load/Store (`Fx55`, `Fx65`):** Configured to modern behavior (does not increment the Index register).
 * **VF Reset:** **Disabled.** (Logic instructions like AND/OR/XOR do not reset the VF flag to 0, matching SUPER-CHIP behavior).
 * **Display Wait:** **Enabled.**
     * *Note:* While some modern specifications disable this, it was intentionally **enabled** in this implementation to ensure smooth operation with the included ROM files.
+The [Timendus Chip-8 Test Suite](https://github.com/Timendus/chip8-test-suite) shows this as disabled.
+This is because the refresh rate of the display was increased relative to the timers, which govern the test.

 ## Controls